raghur/easyblogger/README.rst

 .. code:: bash

     easyblogger update -t 'A new title' -l "new,labels" 3295765957555899963

-You can also update the contents by passing in the --file argument.
+You can also update the contents by passing in the ``--file`` argument.
-Piping it in works too - use --file -; like so
+Piping it in works too - use ``--file -``; like so

 .. code:: bash

     pandoc -f markdown -  | easyblogger  update -t 'Hello from Pandoc' --file - 3295765957555899963
     # This is h1
     ## this is h2

     Some para text
     [EOF]

 Posting or Updating from a file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~